 In this episode of WichitaLiberty.TV: Journalist, author, and blogger Bud Norman joins Bob to discuss the local newspaper, Donald Trump, and the Kansas governor contest.
-View below, or click here to view at YouTube.
-Episode 202, broadcast July 21, 2018.

-I’ve noticed a new conservative blog in Kansas, Cold Friday.
+There is a new conservative blog in Kansas, Cold Friday.
 It describes its goal as "to provide thoughtful opinions on current events and the moral issues of the day."

-In this episode of WichitaLiberty.TV: A former Wichita mayor wonders what happened to Wichita’s water supply.
-Then, I’ll introduce you to Gidget, a Kansas blogger I think you will enjoy.
-Then, how can you use your smartphone to help candidates and causes?
-View below, or click here to view at YouTube.
-Episode 56, broadcast August 24, 2014.
+A former Wichita mayor wonders what happened to Wichita’s water supply.
+Then, meet Gidget, a Kansas blogger I think you will enjoy.
+Finally, how can you use your smartphone to help candidates and causes?

 In debates over public policy, words matter.
 But readers recognize that words represent the opinion of the writer, and as such can be incorrect, misinformed, or simply stating a preference that the reader may disagree with.